Skip to Content

 How to Reduce Condensation Inside Your Tent

-The amount of condensation that you experience depends on a number of factors including the level of humidity in the air, your campsite location, the gear you’re using, and the amount of moisture that you bring into the tent.
+The amount of condensation that you experience depends on a number of factors including the level of humidity in the air, your campsite location, the tent design, and the amount of moisture that you bring into the tent.

-There are three main strategies for reducing tent condensation.
+There are three main strategies you can use to reduce tent condensation.
 You’ll want to use all three to stay as dry as possible.

 1. Choose the Right Campsite